Is Overtime Subject to EPF Deductions? Seeking Advice on Handling Inspector's Audit Request

 harshal16

-2(b) of the EPF & MP Act, 1952 as below:
+The definition of 'Basic Wages' has been defined under Section 2(b) of the EPF & MP Act, 1952 as below:

-i. the cash value of any food concession;
+- the cash value of any food concession;

-called paid to an employee on account of a rise in the cost of living), houserent allowance, overtime allowance, bonus, commission or any other
+- any dearness allowance (that is to say, all cash payments by whatever name called paid to an employee on account of a rise in the cost of living), house rent allowance, overtime allowance, bonus, commission or any other similar allowance payable to the employee in respect of his employment or of work done in such employment;

-iii. any presents made by the employer;
+- any presents made by the employer.

-further refer to the link given below with detailed case laws..
+Further, refer to the link given below with detailed case laws:

 http://www.epfochennai.tn.nic.in/pdf/RO_basicwages.pdf

-Hope it servers your purpose.
+Hope it serves your purpose.

 Thanks & Regards,